tektoncd/dashboard/docs/walkthrough/walkthrough-kind.md

 Now that the cluster is up and running, you will need to install an ingress controller to expose services running inside the cluster to the outside world.

-The ingress controller used in this walkthrough is [ingress-nginx](https://github.com/kubernetes/ingress-nginx), see [Ingress Controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) for other available solutions.
+The ingress controller used in this walk-through is [ingress-nginx](https://github.com/kubernetes/ingress-nginx), see [Ingress Controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) for other available solutions.

 Install nginx ingress controller by running the following commands: